Skip to Content

 Start with Your Home and Family:

 So the moment you take your puppy, you should help him learn new things till he reaches three months.
-For a newborn puppy, everything he encounters is new, unusual, and strange, so make him familiar with new sounds, faces, smells, voices, and views; this will help him learn different textures, noises, and smells.
+For a newborn puppy, everything he encounters is new, unusual, and strange, so familiarize him with new sounds, faces, smells, voices, and views; this will help him learn different textures, noises, and smells.

 To help your puppy experience new things, always bring them out of their comfort zone by introducing them to people and new faces.
 Involve your entire family in this socializing process so that your puppy can get acclimatized with all of them quickly.